FunGeST/pyRNA/README.md

 `-A write_reads` will generate a dataframe comprising only the sequences of reads overlapping the specified region.
 This file can be easily explored visually to spot abnormal reads.

-`-A splicing_analysis` will compute and print the number of abnormal reads corroborating the predicted splicing alteration (specified in -E), the total number of reads at the locus and the proportion of abnormal reads.
+`-A splicing_analysis` will compute and print the number of abnormal reads supporting the predicted splicing alteration (specified in -E), the total number of reads at the locus and the proportion of abnormal reads.

 ## Examples